Sky Woman (1981)

 10 Roman numbered impressions; 1 Bon à tirer proof; 1 Record impression; 1 Museum impression; 4 Color trial proofs; and 1 Trial proof before corrections.

 Printing begun on October 2, 1981; completed November 2, 1981.
 Hand printed by Master printer Guitta Corey of Solstice Press; Anchorage, Alaska.
 The chop is located on the lower right side.
 A copyright stamp is located on the back right.
-Some prints were titled, numbered and signed under the image; others were numbered and signed near the bottom of the paper.
+Some prints were titled, numbered and signed under the image; others were signed near the bottom of the paper.

 Eskimo in origin, although it is mostly DeArmond's own invention.
 Loosely based on a certain type of mask from the Aleutian Islands, the print illustrates a story of a woman who came down from the sky country, where she married a mortal and had two children.
 When her children were half-grown, Sky Woman took them away to live with her, and returned to her sky kingdom.